antonkesy/huffman-coding/README.md

 - command line interface not finished

 ## Disclaimer
+Just had a short introduction to C in university ...
+First time using C/CMake and other C related programs.
 This was a semester break project and my first C project (outside of university assignments).
 Code is a bit messy and not really optimized or finished ...
 Probably not going to visit it soon to rework :)